Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matmul.rst

 .. note:: Indices are quoted assuming a row major matrix.
 A column major matrix would be the transpose of the table below.

-.. table:: Table 7 : Matrix Multiply 4x4 tiling pattern
+.. table:: Matrix Multiply 4x4 tiling pattern
    :align: center

    +------------+-------------------------------+-------------------------------+-------------------------------+-------------------------------+